Bikeman868/NPL/docs/ARCHITECTURE.md

 # Runtime environment

-For the initial PoC the plan is to translate NPL code into TypeScript, and write the NPL runtime in TypeScript.
+For the initial PoC the plan is to translate NPL code into JavaScript, and write the NPL runtime in TypeScript.
 The process of compiling and running an NPL program in this case would be:

- 1. Take the NPL application code and translate into TypeScript.
+ 1. Take the NPL application code and translate into JavaScript.

- 1. Pass the NPL runtime and the translated NPL code to the TypeScript compiler.
+ 1. Distribute the compiled NPL runtime as a Node package.

  1. Run the resulting JavaScript in Node.js.